EasyWeChat/docs/en/basic-services/jssdk.md

 </script>
 ```

-More use please refer to [WeChat official document](http://mp.weixin.qq.com/wiki/) in the "JSSDK" chapter
+More use please refer to [WeChat official document](http://mp.weixin.qq.com/wiki/) in the "JSSDK" chapter。

-更多 JSSDK 的使用请参考  中 **JSSDK章节**